 - data fields

-- the legal basis for access the data
+- the legal basis for access to the data

 - any further data minimisation (for example, restricted to a particular set of diagnosis codes)